MichaelTr7/Portfolio/README.md

 ### Features
 - Converts PNG images into .icns and .ico icon formats
-- Icons generated include a series of resolutions that support a variety of sizes used throught each Operating System (OS).
+- Icons generated include a series of resolutions that support a variety of sizes used through each Operating System (OS)
 - Exports all files directly onto the desktop
 <br/>